alexeymorgunov/Rcourse/README.md

-# R course
+# Introduction to R

 Hello and welcome to this course!

 **Part II BBS Bioinformatics** - 15:00-17:00, 21 Jan 2019
-1. We begin by working through the [Orientation](Orientation.md) exercise.
+1. We begin by working through the [Tidyverse](Tidyverse.md) guided exercise.
 You can either copy what I am doing on the screen or work through it faster on your own.
-Refer to [Notes](Notes.md) for some explanations and further examples.
+You may find [Notes](Notes.md) useful to brush up on some base R features and find further study resources.
-2. Attempt the [Exercises](Exercises.md).
+2. Sections of [Exercises](Exercises.md) are linked within [Tidyverse](Tidyverse.md).
+We will pause to solve a couple of sections at a time.
 [Answers](Answers.md) to exercises are available but please only check them once you have given the exercises a fair try.
 I will be walking around the room if you have any questions.

 ---
 ## Introduction to Unix shell - Part 1

-[Orientation](Orientation.md) - a guided exercise covering most basic commands.
+[Notes](Notes.md) - reference style notes about base R and links to many further resources about both base R and tidyverse.

-[Notes](Notes.md) - reference style notes and links to many further resources.
+[Tidyverse](Tidyverse.md) - a guided exercise covering the basics of ggplot2 and dplyr.

-[Exercises](Exercises.md) - exercises covering text file processing.
+[Exercises](Exercises.md) - exercises in addition to the above.

 [Answers](Answers.md) - answers to exercises.

 ---
 ### License